dineshraj/blog/_posts/2021-03-09-one-pot-tagliatelle-with-olives-capers-and-sundried-tomatoes.md

 * 200g of tagliatelle.

-* uUse a wooden spoon to push down and crack the tagliatelle if it is not fully submerged.
+* Use a wooden spoon to push down and crack the tagliatelle if it is not fully submerged.

 * Bring to the boil and then reduce to a simmer.